 But these are challenging times in publishing, and the magazine was forced to stop print publication in 2012.
 Since then, a small group of volunteers has kept the magazine and its archives alive.
 They often paid for web hosting out of their own pockets, and commissioned articles for new issues by authors such as James McPherson, John Eisenhower, Tom Fleming, and Harold Holzer.
 They built a major educational system, Fourscore (www.4score.org), and created ebook versions of 130 previously published books as well as new anthologies.

-But to relaunch the magazine, at least digitally, American Heritage needs to 1) update its website, which is now running on outdated and unsecure software, 2) build systems to create new issues and new types of web content, and 3) construct a system to track subscribers.
+But to relaunch the magazine, at least digitally, American Heritage needs to 1) update its website, which is now running on outdated software, 2) build systems to create new issues and new types of web content, and 3) construct a system to track subscribers.

 That will enable the magazine to sustain itself into the future and allow it to provide future generations with the lessons (and entertaining stories) from our past.